 National Leadership Program, Spring 2020

-Baksha Ali is a Community Outreach Fellow in RespectAbility’s National Leadership Program for Spring of 2020.
+Baksha Ali was a Community Outreach Apprentice in RespectAbility’s National Leadership Program for Spring of 2020.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Ali was born in Bangladesh.
 Her family moved to the United States when she was six years old because she was diagnosed with Retina Pigmentosa.
 Ali attained her associate’s degree in Business Administration in LaGuardia Community College in New York City in June 2017.
 Recently, she graduated from Queens College with her bachelor’s degree in Sociology.
 During summer 2019, she was a Work Force Development Intern at Vision, a nonprofit organization that assists people with disabilities attain employment and find alternative ways to live an independent life.
 Her role consisted of conducting online research and locating job fairs and networking events for a client case load of 30 job seekers with disabilities.